Resale Flats may be Cheaper, Hassle-free

 If these factors appeal to you, you can take a serious look at resale properties.

-ENGAGE A GOOD BROKER, LAWYER There is a stark difference in how you buy a new property and a re
+ENGAGE A GOOD BROKER, LAWYER There is a stark difference in how you buy a new property and a resale property.

 New properties are generally sold by developers, who have offices to facilitate such sales.
 But, to locate a resale property, you need a real estate agent.
 Hence, start by hiring a good real estate agent.
 Agents are localised and are experts in their respective areas.
 They will tell you at what prices recent transactions have happened.
 They will also guide you on the finer aspects, like the water supply, transport system and the type of gentry that resides in the locality.